 The Importance of the Philosophy of Art

 In the history of philosophy, the rise of aesthetics was a particularly interesting field of thought.
 The earliest understanding of aesthetics was based on then-current eighteenth century thought but also led to other great branches of philosophy such as moral, epistemological, or metaphysical.
 The basis of understanding art as a philosophical form was to try to understand the value and judgements that have historically been places on art creation.
 The experience of art and the dramatic changes that occurred throughout the early eighteenth and nineteenth century proves to be momentous in the emergence and understanding as art and its forms.

 Art in Anthropology

-Art is a phenomena that has been one of the most important expressions of human of emotion and history.
-The idea of the aesthetic and formation of the philosophy of art created an important trend of understanding the deeper meaning of art and its connection to the individual.
+Art is a phenomena that has been one of the most important expressions of human emotion and history.
+The idea of the aesthetic and formation of the philosophy of art created an important trend to understand the deeper meaning of art and its connection to the individual.
 The introduction of “taste” and “judgment” is revolutionary to art criticism and the contemporary conditions that art is seen through.
-The time frame between Neoclassism and the introduction and the philosophy of art is a critical period for both artistic viability and philosophical relevance.
+The time frame between Neoclassism and the introduction of the philosophy of art is a critical period for both artistic viability and philosophical relevance.
 The effect of this period on creation and thought has laid a foundations for contemporary art and what it means for individuals to relate to nature and our surroundings.

-The anthropology of art studies and analysis the wide range of creation that has been produced universally and historically.
-To truly understand a culture and its history one of the first places to find this knowledge is through art.
+The anthropology of art studies and analysis of the wide range of creation that has been produced universally and historically.
+To truly understand and culture and its history one of the first places to find this knowledge is through art.
 Art is representative and deliberate.
 The importance of this article is to stress the intersectionality of art evolution, philosophical theory, and human society.
 Anthropologists of art, much like philosophers of art, interpret the importance of art as an evolutionary form for society, culture, and history.